status-im/help.status.im/docs/en/your-profile-and-preferences/view-your-profile-as-someone-else.md

 # View your profile as someone else

 Your Status profile can reveal a lot about you.
 It's important to check if you're sharing the right details with the right people.

-## What to expect

-- You can view how your profile appears to different Status users.
+For example, you may want to share more information with your Status contacts than with others.

 ## View your profile as someone else

+The desktop version only shows a limited preview of your profile.
+Instead, use the mobile version.

 === "Mobile"

     1. From the tab bar, tap :mobile-messages: **Messages**.
-    1. Tap your avatar.
+    1. Tap your profile picture.
     1. Tap :mobile-reveal: **Reveal**.
-    1. Tap the :mobile-dropdown: **Arrow** to view your profile for **Everyone**, **Contact** or **Verified contact**.
+    1. Tap the :mobile-dropdown: **Arrow** to view your profile as **Everyone**, **Contact** or **Verified contact**.

 === "Desktop"